anon454/maps_extraction/README.md

 This is a software to extract the surface and color maps of tree barks from their 3D point cloud.

 ## Dependencies List
-OpenCV- Tested on version 3.4.4
+OpenCV- Tested on version 3.4.4 and
 PCL -Tested on version 1.3

 ## Installation